 The BMCMPO FY 2026-2030 must demonstrate fiscal-constraint with the inclusion of project expected phases that shall achieve full funding within the five (5) program years.
 Illustrative projects have been included for the FY 2029-2030 time period as additional resources become available.
 The BMCMPO shall update the TIP every two years or as directed by state and federal funding sources.
 The TIP and all amendments must achieve FHWA and FTA approvals.
-The BMCMPO shall update the Metropolitan Transportation Plan (MTP) every four years or as directed by state and federal funding sources.
+The BMCMPO shall update the Metropolitan Transportation Plan (MTP) every four years or as directed by state and federal function by state and federal funding sources.